Clausius–Clapeyron relation: Clausius–Clapeyron equation

-The Clausius–Clapeyron equation applies to vaporization of liquids where vapor follows ideal gas law and liquid volume is neglected as being much smaller than vapor volume V. It is often used to calculate vapor pressure of a liquid.
+The Clausius–Clapeyron equation applies to vaporization of liquids where vapor follows ideal gas law using the ideal gas constant $R$ and liquid volume is neglected as being much smaller than vapor volume V. It is often used to calculate vapor pressure of a liquid.

 The equation expresses this in a more convenient form just in terms of the latent heat, for moderate temperatures and pressures.

 Derivations

 Derivation from state postulate

-Using the state postulate, take the specific entropy $s$ for a homogeneous substance to be a function of specific volume $v$ and temperature $T$.
+Using the state postulate, take the molar entropy $s$ for a homogeneous substance to be a function of molar volume $v$ and temperature $T$.